forforf/doo/README.md

   return deferred.promise;
 }
 ```
-We'll require the necessary libraries:
+and require the necessary libraries:
 ```
 var Q = require('q');
 var doo = require('./doo.js');
 ```

-First will create the chain of events wrapping each promise function in the `doo.next` wrapper
+Then create the chain of events wrapping each promise function in the `doo.next` wrapper
 ```
 var chain = [
   doo.next(asyncPromise, 3500),